Can I open a Trust account with IB UK?

 Position/in-specie transfers are now available from certain ISA managers.
 When requesting a transfer in the client portal supported providers will have a position transfer option within the form.

-You will need to submit a transfer instruction to Interactive Brokers (via the Transfer & Pay funding page in Client Portal), and if, in IBUK’s discretion IBUK decides to accept the transfer, IBUK will instruct your existing ISA manager to transfer your investments (where IBUK supports such investments) and/or cash into your IBUK Stocks and Shares ISA.
+You will need to submit a transfer instruction to Interactive Brokers (go to Client Portal, Transfer & Pay, then Transfer Existing ISA), and if, in IBUK’s discretion IBUK decides to accept the transfer, IBUK will instruct your existing ISA manager to transfer your investments (where IBUK supports such investments) and/or cash into your IBUK Stocks and Shares ISA.
 Where IBUK does not support all your investments held at your existing ISA Manager, you can either liquidate these investments yourself prior to submitting your transfer instruction to IBUK via Client Portal (any cash proceeds of such liquidation will be transferred into your IBUK Stocks and Shares ISA) or you can instruct IBUK (as part of your transfer instruction via Client Portal) to do so on your behalf.

 Note Interactive Brokers does not support partial transfers, only full account transfer requests can be made.